d-p1/Project-3-Group-3/README.md

-# Road trip
+# Road Trip

 John is embarking on a family road trip, with a mission to reduce his carbon footprint by opting for an electric car.
 However, a minor challenge arises: the search for available charging stations.

 For this project, we will design a leaflet map that displays the locations of charging stations along John's route from his initial starting point to his ultimate destination.

+    ## Technicality
-Our visualization will include a Python Flask-powered API, HTML/CSS, JavaScript, and SQL
+      Our visualization will include a Python Flask-powered API, HTML/CSS, JavaScript, and SQL.

-(putting this temporarily, will remove after):
-## Technical Requirements for Project 3
-### Data and Delivery (25 points)
+    ## Data & Delivery
-  - Data components used in the project are clearly documented.
+ Data components used in the project are clearly documented.
 (5 points)
   - The dataset contains at least 100 unique records.
 (5 points)
   - A database is used to house the data (SQL, MongoDB, SQLite, etc.).
 (5 points)
   - The project is powered by a Python Flask API and includes HTML/CSS, JavaScript, and the chosen database.
-(10 points)
+(10 points) (putting this temporarily, will remove after):

 ### Back End (25 points)
   - The page created to showcase data visualizations runs without error.
 (7.5 points)
   - A JavaScript library not shown in class is used in the project.
 (7.5 points)